After listening to Berlitz’s Mandarin Chinese and reading the Chinese phrase book, here goes my Chinese and its English-Chinese translations LOL

 While shopping for clothes, the first thing I asked was, “You kou ma?”
-(Any discounts?)
+(Translation: Any discounts?)

 Chinese: Kou?
 Kou shen me?
-(Reduce?
+(Translation: Reduce?
 Reduce what?
 Looks at me like I’m a moron, which I am obviously)

 Chinese: mutter…mutter…you da jer.
 Da liu jer.
 (Translation: Sale on.
 You pay 60% of price.)

-Important phrase when shopping: “You da jer ma?”
+Important Mandarin Chinese phrase when you go shopping: “You da jer ma?”

 Me: Kou le.
 (Enough.)